Super Bowl Party: Touchdown Worthy Cajun Inspired Recipes Posted by: Aaron Stearns | 0 Comments

-Ryan Prewitt is Executive Chef with the Link Restaurant Group.
-Working with fellow chefs Donald Link and Stephen Stryjewski, he is part of the team that makes Herbsaint, Cochon and Cochon Butcher legendary in the Crescent City.
-I recently caught up with Chef Prewitt as the group gears up to open a new seafood-centric restaurant in the city’s warehouse district this spring.
-We were able to discuss something very important: what food to serve at a Super Bowl party.
-Prewitt suggests something you can make ahead, food that gets better the longer you keep it simmering and warm.
+Ryan Prewitt is Executive Chef with the Cochon and Cochon Butcher, legendary in the Crescent City.
+I recently caught up with Chef Prewire to get his insights on what southern (cajun) foods to serve at a Super Bowl party.
+The point of the discussion was to figure out how to spice up the normally drab meat and cheese trays with something relatively easy to make, yet full of interest and spice.
 Naturally, gumbo is at the top of that list.
-But Prewitt is the first to admit that it would be hard to discern where the Link gumbo recipe tapers off and his version begins, so he suggests Donald’s recipe in Real Cajun. (see ChristianasKitchen.comfor that excerpt.)
+But Prewitt is the first to admit that it would be hard to discern where the Link gumbo recipe tapers off and his version begins, so he suggests Donald’s recipe in Real Cajun.
 Another personal favorite of Prewitt’s is anything smothered.
 “The beauty of smothered dishes is that they are really simple.
 You want something that gets better with time and this dish—Smothered Chicken Thighs with Bacon Gravy and Popcorn Rice—is one of those.
 It is really crowd-friendly.”
 Chef Prewitt adds that the rice of choice in their restaurants has to be Louisiana in origin, like Panola or Cajun Boy.
 “These just have a buttery flavor that comes through all on their own.”
 Po-Boys are also a natural choice for any party with lots of big eaters.
 If you can get your hands on some Leidenheimer bread, these Roast Beef Po-Boys are one of the most authentic things going.
 To make the party truly something from the Quarter, stock up on plenty of Dixie beer to serve with your spread.
 When all is said and done, you’ll have more to talk about on Monday than just some over-priced commercials.
 If you’re really lucky, you might even have leftovers.

 Get the Party Started